wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/wazuh_multi_node_cluster.rst

 .. note::
-  It is strongly recommended to secure the API.
-The following document :ref:`securing_api` explains how to enable HTTPS communication, change the default user and password and more.
+  It is strongly recommended to secure the Wazuh API.
+The following document :ref:`securing_api` explains how to enable HTTPS communication, change the default user and password, and more.

 .. _wazuh_server_multi_node_filebeat:

 Installing Filebeat
 -------------------

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.
+It has to be installed in every Wazuh manager server.

 Filebeat installation and configuration